Possum Bourne: Car of choice

 Bourne was best known for his exploits behind the wheel of Subaru cars, initially the RX (the turbocharged version of the Leone), then the Legacy (rebadged as the Liberty for the Australian market because of a perceived clash with charity organisation Legacy Australia).

 But it would be the Impreza WRX that he would become most associated with, driving for the Subaru World Rally Team in Rally New Zealand, Australia and also in Indonesia, partnered by Richard Burns in the mid 1990s, before going on to win multiple Australian titles with Subaru Rally Team Australia.

 Subaru Japan gave him a black, limited edition Subaru Impreza WRX STi for personal use.

 Death of Rodger Freeth

-Bourne's best friend and co-driver, Dr. Rodger "Roj" Freeth, died in a horrible accident during 1993 Rally Australia, and the crash almost ended Bourne's career.
+Bourne's best friend and co-driver, Rodger Freeth, died in an accident during 1993 Rally Australia, and the crash almost ended Bourne's career.
 After encouragement from the Freeth family, he returned to the driver's seat.
 After Freeth's death, Bourne displayed a "ROJ" license plate on the front of his rally cars.